mattyoung101/omicron/documentation/docs/omicam.md

 OpenCV.
 It runs on the powerful LattePanda Delta 432 single board computer and uses Linux (Xubuntu 18.04) as its OS.

-We are proud to report that Omicam is a significant step up compared to previous vision applications in use at BBC Robotics, as shown below.
+We are proud to report that Omicam is a significant step up compared to previous vision applications in use at BBC Robotics, as explained in the "Performance and results" section.

 Omicam consists of **X** lines of code, and took about **X** hours to develop.

 ## Background and previous methods
 Intelligent, accurate and fast computer vision continues to become increasingly important in RoboCup Jr Open Soccer.
-With the introduction of the orange ball and advanced teams' application of "ball-hiding" strategies, accurate and fast computer vision is now one of the most important elements of a successful RoboCup Jr Open robot.
+With the introduction of the orange ball and advanced teams' application of "ball-hiding" strategies, high resolution yet performant computer vision is now one of the most important elements of a successful RoboCup Jr Open robot.
+However, detecting the field objects (ball, goals, etc) is now only the bare minimum.
+Advanced teams also need to accurately estimate their position on the field (localise) in order to execute advanced strategies and gain the upper hand in the competition.

 Previously, our team used an OpenMV H7 to provide vision.
 This is a module which uses an STM32 MCU combined combined with an OmniVision camera module to provide low-resolution vision in an easy-to-use MicroPython environment.
 However, although this approach is functional, its resolution and framerate are extremely limiting for our use case.
 Hence, we decided the best solution was to do what the most advanced teams were doing, and develop a custom vision application running on a single board computer (SBC).

-**TODO cover Omicam development with other SBCs**
+In terms of localisation, in the past we managed to get away with not using any, or using a low-fidelity approach based on detecting the goals in the image.

 ## Performance and results
 Omicam is capable of detecting 4 field objects at **over 60fps at 720p (1280x720) resolution**.
 Compared to the previous